William-A-Wang/DonkeyCar-TEA/README.md

 ## The DonkeyModels folder contains two directories.

 OldLarsen has the files we used to use in the old lab.
-The files inside apply to the original cardboard track environment
+The files inside apply to the original cardboard track environment.

 Mala is the model and script file that we are currently using for development.